Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

     Hardware    :2025-03-10, 90d
     Software    :2025-04-01, 120d
     section Testing
-    Integration :2025-05-30, 60d
+    Integration :2025-10-01, 31d
-    Validation  :2025-06-06, 60d
+    Validation  :2025-11-01, 30d
     section Deployment
-    Pilot      :2025-10-11, 90d
+    Pilot      :2025-12-01, 90d
-    Scale      :2025-12-01, 90d
+    Scale      :2026-03-01, 90d
 ```

+---

 ## 8. Conclusion

-Nautic.AI represents a significant innovation in the maritime rescue sector, combining advanced technology with a sustainable business model.
-The current development has established a solid foundation for future success, focusing on:
+Nautic.AI is a breakthrough in maritime rescue, combining advanced technology with a sustainable business model.
+The current development phase has established a strong foundation for future success, focusing on:

-1. Technological innovation in autonomous rescue
+1. Technological innovation in remote-controlled rescue
 2. Significant reduction in operational costs
 3. Increased safety for rescue teams
 4. Scalable and sustainable business model